 So why wait for ISO 27001 Certification?
 Contact our consultants to get started!

 Should I Transition to ISO 27001:2022 Now?

-Therefore all current ISO 27001:2013 certificates remain valid and we expect, as usual when a new standard is published, there will be a transition period of around 3 years in order to make the change.
+All current ISO 27001:2013 certificates remain valid and we expect, as usual when a new standard is published, there will be a transition period in order to make the change.

 So there is no rush to update documents and processes.